Open-Source LLMs vs Closed: Unbiased Guide for Innovative Companies [2025]

 • Google Cloud AI and Natural Language

 Different models shine for different reasons.
-Below you can see how several models perform in terms of quality, speed, and price.
+Below you can see how several other models perform in terms of quality, speed, and price.

 Comparison of AI models on quality, speed, and price.
 GPT-4 Turbo leads in quality, Gemini 1.5 in speed, and Llama 3 (8B) in cost.